Time-Dilation Methods for Extreme Multiscale Timestepping Problems: The Method

 An alternative and (in many cases) particular convenient way of implementing this is to recognize that if we modify the evolution equations by $D_{t}{\bf U}_{i} \rightarrow a_{i}\, [D_{t}{\bf U}_{i}]_{0}$ and take a larger timestep by $\Delta t_{i} \rightarrow a_{i}^{-1} [\Delta t_{i}]_{0}$, then in any update scheme where we have ${\bf U}_{i}^{n+1} = \hat{\mathcal{F}}_{i} \Delta t \rightarrow a_{i} [\hat{\mathcal{F}}_{i}]_{0} a_{i}^{-1} [\Delta t_{i}]_{0} = [\hat{\mathcal{F}}_{i}]_{0} [\Delta t_{i}]_{0}$ (where $\hat{\mathcal{F}}_{i]}$ is the effective value of $\mathcal{F}_{i}$ used for the update, which notationally allows for e.g.\ explicit kick-drift-kick or Runge-Kutta type schemes or implicit updates).
 This means we have just updated the state ${\bf U}_{i}$ as if it took its ``normal'' (smaller) timestep $[\Delta t_{i}]_{0}$.
 But in the global timestep scheme, we have ``advanced'' it a larger step forward along the timeline

 Fig.~\ref{fig:timeline} illustrates this.
 Along an integer timeline $N_{t} \equiv 0,\,1,\,...n-1,\,n,\,n+1,\,... $ (essentially, a checklist of tasks/updates corresponding to some time units $t^{(0)},\,t^{(1)},\,... t^{(n-1)},\,t^{(n)},\,t^{(n+1)},\,...$), a step $\Delta t_{i}$ corresponds to evolving the local physical variables in an element $i$ as if their timestep was the ``normal'' timestep allowed by the usual timestep (e.g.\ CFL-type) conditions $[\Delta t_{i}]_{0}$, but advancing the cell some discrete $\Delta n$ such that $\Delta t_{i} \equiv t^{(n + \Delta n)} - t^{(n)}$ along the integer timeline or checklist.
-The state within each ``normal'' timestep is therefore ``stretched'' over a factor $a_{i}^{-1}$ longer time along the global timeline. {In the special case of doing this at an inner boundary, this would be identical as keeping $\hat{\mathcal{F}}$ fixed for a number of timesteps, in analogy to the approaches of \citet{cho:2023.multiscale.accretion.sims.bondi.inflow.model,cho:2024.multizone.grmhd.sims.bondi.flow.lowaccrate} and \citet{guo:2025.grmhd.cyclic.zoom.modeling}.}
+The state within each ``normal'' timestep is therefore ``stretched'' over a factor $a_{i}^{-1}$ longer time along the global timeline. {In the special case of doing this at an inner boundary, this would be identical as keeping $\hat{\mathcal{F}}$ fixed for a number of timesteps, in analogy to the approaches of \citet{cho:2023.multiscale.accretion.sims.bondi.inflow.model,cho:2024.multizone.grmhd.sims.bondi.flow.lowaccrate} and \citet{guo:2025.grmhd.cyclic.zoom.modeling}.
+We note that these earlier methods effectively implement discontinuous scale factors (with $a$ jumping between $0$ and $1$ at discrete zone boundaries and fixed time intervals), and so must introduce explicit boundary conditions at the interfaces between ``active'' and ``inactive'' zones.
+By contrast, the continuous $a({\bf x},\,t)$ advocated here avoids these artificial interfaces entirely, which removes the need for special boundary treatments, reduces imprinting of arbitrary scales, and ensures the smoothness criteria (\S~\ref{sec:criteria}) are satisfied everywhere.
+As we discuss in \S~\ref{sec:tradeoffs:cyclic}, discontinuous approaches can be recovered as a limiting case.}